-Claymont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Claymont isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Claymont are a mix of both white- and blue-collar jobs.
 Overall, Claymont is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Claymont who work in sales jobs (14.41%), office and administrative support (11.51%), and food service (6.99%).

 Of important note, Claymont is also a town of artists.
 Claymont has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Claymont’s character.

-In Claymont, a lot of people use the train to get to work every day though Claymont is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Claymont has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-The citizens of Claymont are slightly better educated than the national average of 21.84% for all cities and towns, with 24.37% of adults in Claymont having a bachelor's degree or advanced degree.
+The education level of Claymont citizens is a little higher than the average for US cities and towns: 24.37% of adults in Claymont have at least a bachelor's degree.

 The per capita income in Claymont in 2010 was $25,229, which is middle income relative to Delaware, and upper middle income relative to the rest of the US.
 This equates to an annual income of $100,916 for a family of four.
 However, Claymont contains both very wealthy and poor people as well.

 Claymont is an extremely ethnically-diverse town.
 The people who call Claymont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Claymont residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Claymont include German, Italian, English, and Polish.